HelenaSabel/corpus_development/docs/index.md

 ---
 layout: default
 title: Corpus development workshop
-description: Supporting materials
-footer: This website is mantained by Helena Bermúdez Sabel.
-Its contents are made available under the terms of the licence Creative Commons Attribution 4.0 International  (CC-BY).
 ---
 # Digital corpus building for humanities research.
 From data collection, to annotation, exploitation and sharing